songa1/capstone-achille/README.md

-#Achille Songa Lab's personal website and blog description
+// Achille Songa Lab's personal website and blog description

 This is a website that showcase Achille Songa's ability, knowledge, projects done, and show my story.